Axis Bank Targets Double-Digit Growth Through Digital Innovation and Payment Services

 The bank maintains a strong capital position with a Capital Adequacy Ratio (CAR) of 16.55% and a CET1 ratio of 14.43% as of September 30.
 The bank also holds excess SLR of ₹101,012.00 crores, ensuring ample liquidity.

-Axis Bank officials have indicated that bank margins may reach their lowest point in Q3 without additional rate cuts.
-This warning suggests potential pressure on the bank's profitability in the coming quarter.
+Axis Bank officials have indicated that bank margins may reach their lowest point in Q3 without additional rate cuts, suggesting potential pressure on profitability.
+The bank is also working on selling its stake in Axis Finance, with plans for it to transition into a top-tier NBFC and go public.

 The bank expects minimal impact from the shift to Expected Credit Loss (ECL) provisioning, demonstrating confidence in its risk management practices.